 Please book your time slot in advance with me.

-When I am not available, I can organize the tour with my trusted colleagues.
+When I am not available, I can organize the tour with my trusted kid-friendly colleagues.

 I work with travel agents on special projects & specific requests.